How we work with third parties

-The Disability Resource Centre (DRC) works directly with students to support them during their studies, aiming to treat them as autonomous adults.
-It also works with staff supporting those students.
+At the Accessibility and Disability Resource Centre (ADRC), we work directly with students to support them during their studies as independent adults.
+We also work with staff who support those students.

 A student might request that we involve a third party.
 A third party is someone who represents the student or speaks on their behalf.

 We will only liaise with a third party where a student has:

 - explicitly asked that we contact a third party

 - given written consent

 Where a student has previously given consent, we will check that this is still in place and is still relevant.